misotanni/misotanni.github.io/fjs/en/faq.md

 <style>h2 { font-weight: normal; font-size: 100%; }</style>

+## What is this Just Intonation and natural tuning that you're so concerned about?
+Does that have anything to do with the New Age movement?

+No.

+Just Intonation is mathematics, and a theory of pitches and frequencies based on demonstrable acoustic properties of sound, as well as a form of music which uses these relations as the foundation of the chromatic palette that a piece uses, rather than equal divisions of the octave or what have you.
+The FJS is a formal system that facilitates intuitive understanding of the acoustic relations that JI researches.

+New Age is neither a science nor a theory, so you perhaps should look into such ‘sciences’ and ‘theories’ such as [this](https://attunedvibrations.com/432hz/) alternative tuning that is ‘mathematically’ ‘in tune’ with ‘the universe’… Or maybe don't.

 ## Can the FJS be used to notate equal temperament tunings?

 The short answer is no.